 The “I’m Sorry Campaign” was the original activism of love apologizing to the LGBT community for the ways Christians have caused harm.
 We view this Campaign as our commitment to making the first step towards relational reconciliation in a tangible way.

 One small idea of love has turned into over 34 million shares and over 116 million views on the most popular sites throughout the internet.

 In June 2012 the popular social web content site BuzzFeed named the I’m Sorry Campaign as the #1 Picture That Will Restore Your Faith In Humanity.

-Since the I’m Sorry went viral, we have gotten a number of requests to attend other cities Gay Pride Parades and join in with local community organizers for the I’m Sorry Campaign.
-If you are interested in joining, start making those signs and you can purchase the I’m Sorry shirts here.
+Since the I’m Sorry Campaign began to spread, we have gotten a number of requests to attend other cities Gay Pride Parades and join in with local community organizers for the I’m Sorry Campaign.
+If you are interested in joining, start making the signs and you can purchase the I’m Sorry shirts here.

-Atlanta, GA; Birmingham, AL; Brighton, England; Denver, CO; Detroit, MI; Edinburgh, Scotland; Grand Rapids, MI; Guatemala City, Republic of Guatemala; Kansas City, MO; London, England; Long Beach, CA; Memphis, TN; Miami, FL; Nashville, TN; Omaha, NE; Portland, OR; San Diego, CA; San Francisco, CA; Sydney, Australia, Tulsa, OK; and Winnipeg, Canada.
+Atlanta, GA; Birmingham, AL; Brighton, England; Denver, CO; Detroit, MI; Edinburgh, Scotland; Grand Rapids, MI; Guatemala City, Republic of Guatemala; Houston, TX; Kansas City, MO; London, England; Long Beach, CA; Memphis, TN; Miami, FL; Minneapolis, MN; Nashville, TN; Omaha, NE; Portland, OR; San Diego, CA; San Francisco, CA; Sydney, Australia; Tulsa, OK; and Winnipeg, Canada.